 Click Continue once everything is set up just the way you like it.
 You'll need to send a test post over to Facebook to make sure your Zap is set up how you like it.
 You can always skip the test, but we highly recommend testing your setup first.

-Once you're happy with everything, make sure to turn on your Zap before closing the tab.
+Once you're happy with everything, you're ready to begin using your Zap.

 You've now created an automated workflow, without having to write any code.